 If in any of the Pitti Museums takes place an exhibition, the cumulative tickets are suspended.

-Here three Pitti Palace guided tours (or including also Pitti Palace) provided by GetYourGuide, website wich offers guided tours and other activities in Florence and all around the world:
+Here three Pitti Palace guided tours (or including also Pitti Palace) provided by GetYourGuide, a website that offers guided tours and other activities in Florence, Italy and all around the world:

 For private tours of Pitti Palace you can ask here